The Great American Bash (2004): Aftermath

+Following the event it was stated in the following episode of Smackdown that Bearer survived his concrete burial but had suffered kayfabe "serious injuries" writing him off TV.

 At the event, John "Bradshaw" Layfield (JBL) defeated Eddie Guerrero to begin his first reign as WWE Champion, which would last nearly ten months.
 JBL began feuding with The Undertaker following the event, and the two faced off for the WWE Championship at SummerSlam.
 JBL won the match and retained the title after The Undertaker was disqualified for hitting JBL with the title belt.
 The two faced off again at No Mercy in a Ambulance match, in which the objective is to place your opponent in a hearse and drive out of the arena.
 JBL defeated The Undertaker and concluded their storyline after interference from Heidenreich.

 Following the conclusion of his title match against JBL at the event, Eddie Guerrero began to feud with Kurt Angle.
 During a Steel Cage match between Guerrero and JBL for the WWE Championship, El Gran Luchadore (Kurt Angle in disguise) interfered on JBL's behalf, which allowed JBL to escape the cage and win the match.
 After the match, Guerrero attacked El Gran Luchadore and pulled off his mask, revealing him to be Kurt Angle.
-The following week, Vince McMahon scheduled a match between the two at SummerSlam.
+The following week, Vince McMahon fired Angle from his position as Smackdown GM & scheduled a match between the two at SummerSlam.
 Angle won the match, and their feud concluded at the November pay-per-view, Survivor Series, when Guerrero's team defeated Angle's in a 4 on 4 Survivor Series match.